-I must say-DIY Vick’s Vapor Rub is an absolute staple in my home during 3 our of 4 seasons.
+I must say-Homemade Vicks Vapor Rub is an absolute staple in my home during every season of the year.
 We are constantly using this homemade organic balm to decongest and heal.
-Needless to say, we have our fair share of allergies and colds and raw, stuffy noses are quickly and safely relieved now that we have a steady supply of organic, petroleum free vapor rub!!
+Needless to say, we have our fair share of allergies and colds and raw, stuffy noses are quickly and safely relieved now that we have a steady supply of organic, petroleum free all and natural vapor rub!!

-I have been an Aesthetician for over 10 years and have been using and selling professional lines of skin care until about four years ago.
+I was an Aesthetician for over 6 years before I became a mother and started this blog.
+While I worked in the skincare world I used and sold many professional skincare lines.
 I realized that even if a product is found in a high end salon or claims to be “natural” it most likely couldn’t be further from actually being good for your skin.

 The laundry list of harmful ingredients that are put in skin care is staggering.
 I won’t bore you with statistics and hard to pronounce ingredients but this is serious.
 I wanted to simplify what I was doing to my skin and I wanted to use the most pure ingredients I could find.
 I started to formulate my recipes and it quickly led to revamping almost everything my family and I use!

 So today, I wanted to share with you a simple homemade vapor rub recipe!
 Unlike commercial vapor rubs like Mentholatum or Vicks Vaporub, this recipe contains beeswax, not petrolatum or turpentine which is typically contaminated with PAHS (a highly toxic compound linked to cancer).
 These commercial products often have a base of petroleum jelly which is a by-product of oil drilling and can contain toxic chemicals if not refined properly.
 Plus, petroleum is highly comedogenic which means it can easily clog your pores.